![]() Download Brochure |

 After you book, we will email you an extensive information document telling you everything you need to know from what camera gear to bring, currency, power plug types, etc.

 We do not loan out our own camera equipment for this trip.
-We will bring a spare camera just in case but... be prepared to be self sufficient regarding your camera gear - however we do have some gear available for hire - book ahead.
+Be prepared to be self sufficient regarding your camera gear.

 CBP GOLD Voyager Club members receive 10% OFF loyalty discount.
 CBP SILVER Voyager Club members receive 5% OFF loyalty discount.